Upgrading from Vaadin 23

 Application Servers

-Before migrating, find the corresponding version of Jakarta EE 10-compatible application server used in your project.
+Before migrating, find the corresponding version of the Jakarta EE 10-compatible application server used in your project.
 See Jakarta Compatible Products for more information.

 attribute to annotated